Introduction

 The rootless believers

-If trees had no root, there would not be any tree standing; no, not even one, for the wind and running water would have pulled the last of them down.
-Every tree stands the test of time because it has roots that make it have a firm grip on the ground, making it stand for life.
-Because of the functions of the root as a part that firmly establishes the tree, if we figuratively say that something has no root then we mean to say that thing is not firmly established and its existence is temporary; sooner or later it would be gone.
+If plants had no roots, none of them would be left standing – the wind and running water would have pulled the last of them down.
+Every plant stands the test of time because its roots give it a firm grip on the ground, making it stand for life.
+Because of the functions of the root as a part that firmly establishes the tree, if we say that something has no root, we mean that thing is not firmly established, and its existence is temporary; sooner or later, it will be gone.

-Their souls are not deeply convinced of their guilt and depravity and the reason why they need Jesus Christ and His salvation.
-Therefore they are not well rooted and grounded in Christ as the only Savior of perishing sinners.
+First, some are rootless believers because their souls are not deeply convinced of their guilt and depravity and the reason why they need Jesus Christ and His salvation.
+Therefore, they are not well rooted and grounded in Christ as the only Savior of perishing sinners.

-The rootless Christian faces a danger; in that his relationship with God cannot stand the test of time.
-Between the time he repented and the time he shall die, the events of temptation, persecution and other challenges that will get in his way will cause him to backslide and walk away on Christ.
-Hence Matthew wrote that they ‘endureth for a while’ and Mark said they ‘endure but for a time’: that ‘time’ or ‘while’ may be longer or shorter depending on circumstances.
+The rootless Christian faces a danger in that his relationship with God cannot stand the test of time.
+Between the time he repented and the time he shall die, the events of temptation, persecution, and other challenges that will get in his way will cause him to backslide and walk away from Christ.
+Hence, Matthew wrote that they ‘endureth for a while’ and Mark said they ‘endure but for a time’: that ‘time’ or ‘while’ may be longer or shorter depending on circumstances.

 The unfruitful believers